spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 ## KinD configurations

-This section and should clarify how the Spin plugin will be leveraged.
+This section should clarify how the Spin plugin will be leveraged.

 ### containerD config file